 (APPLY ONLINE FOR GREEN+ HERE)

 In addition to the standard Green level, firms/offices that want to expand their sustainability practices can apply for Green+ Certification.
 This advance level requires firms to quantify their successes.
-Along with the standard recycling and energy savings requirements, one of the Green+ criteria requires a firm to document a 10% energy savings from a baseline year of its choosing and to demonstrate a continuing downward trend in usage after that (per capita)
+Along with the standard paper, recycling and energy savings requirements, the Green+ criteria requires a firm to document a 10% energy savings from a baseline year of its choosing and to demonstrate a continuing downward trend in usage after that (per capita).

 Cuyahoga County Common Pleas Court

 Fahsbender Law Office LLC